-How To Visit The Pantheon In Rome In 2024
+How To Visit The Pantheon In Rome This Year

 The Pantheon in Rome was designed by Marcus Vipsanius Agrippa between 25 and 27 BC, as a temple dedicated to the twelve main gods of Roman mythology: Jupiter, Juno, Neptune, Minerva, Mars, Ceres, Phoebus, Diana, Vulcan, Venus, Mercury, and Bacchus.
 And, since then, it has become one of the most important symbols of the city.